RESTful-Drupal/restful/README.md

     'expire' => CACHE_TEMPORARY,
     // Enable cache invalidation for entity based resources.
 Defaults to TRUE (optional).
     'simple_invalidate' => TRUE,
+    // Use a different cache backend for this resource.
+Defaults to variable_get('cache_default_class', 'DrupalDatabaseCache') (optional).
+    'class' => 'MemCacheDrupal',
   ),
 );
 ```

+Additionally you can define a cache backend for a given cache bin by setting the variable `cache_class_<cache-bin-name>` to the class to be used.
+This way all the resouces caching to that particular bin will use that cache backend instead of the default one.

 ## Rate Limit
 RESTful provides rate limit functionality out of the box.
 A rate limit is a way
 to protect your API service from flooding, basically consisting on checking is